 Food Science applicants must have taken the Graduate Record Examination (GRE) or another equivalent standardized test (GMAT, for example).
-The program requires a minimum GRE score of 300 for the combined Quantitative and Verbal Reasoning Tests and a 4.0 on the Analytical Writing Test.
-If another standardized test is used in place of the GRE, then the applicant should score at or above the 57th percentile for that test.
+GRE scores of 300 or above for the combined Quantitative and Verbal Reasoning Tests and 4.0 or greater on the Analytical Writing Test increase the applicant's likelihood of being accepted.
+If another standardized test is used in place of the GRE, scores at or above the 57th percentile for that test are expected for successful applicants.
 GRE test scores are valid for five years.
 Admittance tests are not required for the Nutritional Science or MS/DI programs.

-In addition to the above requirements, applicants for the Master's and Dietetics internship (MS/DI), or Dietetics emphasis must show completion of Brigham Young University's ACEND (Accreditation Council for Education in Nutrition and Dietetics) accredited Didactic Program in Dietetics with an original "Verification Statement' or Intent to Complete from the Didactic Program Director.
+In addition to the above requirements, applicants for the Master's and Dietetics internship (MS/DI), or Dietetics emphasis must show completion of Brigham Young University's ACEND (Accreditation Council for Education in Nutrition and Dietetics) accredited Didactic Program in Dietetics with an original "Verification Statement" or Intent to Complete from the Didactic Program Director.